Crezco-Limited/crezco-demo/README.md

 - Create Crezco payment link and QR
 - Recieve notification of payment via a webhook

+## Prerequisites

+- A Crezco sandbox API key
+- A webhook set up for all payment events

 ## How to use

 `yarn dev`